-Diagnostics, testing and certification Laboratory Center accredited under EN ISO/IEC 17025
+Diagnostics, testing and certification

+Laboratory Center accredited under EN ISO/IEC 17025

-The Institute has $13,000 \text{ m}^2$ of business and laboratory premises.
+The Institute has 13,000 m of business and laboratory premises.
 Laboratory services are based on the competences of experts, quality, speed and the so-called "one-stop testing" approach.
 The customer obtains complete support for the testing required to place the product on the market in one place, i.e. the Laboratory Center can carry out all tests.
 If this is not possible, Laboratory Center organizes additional tests in partner laboratories.

 The Laboratory Center consists of eight laboratories accredited for numerous test methods according to the requirements of international standards and technical specifications.
-It is accredited to the requirements of EN ISO / IEC 17025: 2017, which confirms the independence and competence of providing laboratory and field product testing services using modern test and measurement equipment meeting the requirements of this international standard and the needs of customers.
+It is accredited to the requirements of EN ISO / IEC 17025: 2017, which confirms the independence and competence of providing laboratory and field product testing services.